Approaching Adjudication under NSW Security of Payment Legislation: How to Draft Adjudication Application for Construction Industry Payment Claims

 Lodge an Adjudication Application to Get What You are Owed.
 Contact Us Now.

 Understanding the adjudication process under SOPA is essential for builders and construction managers to effectively manage and resolve payment disputes.
-By following the outlined steps—from preparing and submitting an adjudication application to enforcing a determination—construction professionals can ensure they are upholding their rights and obligations under the act.
-If you require further assistance or have specific questions regarding SOPA and how to make a successful payment claim, PBL Law Group is here to help.
-Contact us today!
+By following the outlined steps, from preparing and submitting an adjudication application to enforcing a determination, construction professionals can ensure they are upholding their rights and obligations under SOPA.
+If you require further assistance or have specific questions regarding SOPA and how to make a successful payment claim, contact our construction lawyers at PBL Law Group.

 Loading